nf-core/website/markdown/events/2022/hackathon-october-2022.md

   - [<i class="fab fa-slack"></i> `#hackathon-oct-2022-tools-website`](https://nfcore.slack.com/archives/C040XNUL7DM)

 Group leaders: Matthias Hörtenhuber (in person), Júlia Mir Pedrol (in person), TBD (online)

+## How we will work

+We will be a lot of people working in parallel during this hackathon, so to stay organised we have a recommended workflow:

+1. :speech_balloon: Chat with your group to get an overview of what is going on
+2. <i class="fab fa-slack"></i> Join the relevant Slack channel to stay up to date and discuss with your project members
+3. <i class="fab fa-github"></i> Find a task to work on using the GitHub Project Board
+   - If you have something you want to do that's not there, please make an issue and add it to the board
+4. :raising_hand: Assign yourself to the issue that you're currently working on (preferably one issue at a time)
+   - This is so that multiple people don't accidentally work on the same task
+5. :fast_forward: When you're done, make a pull-request with your changes.
+Link it to the issue so that the issue closes when merged.
+6. :page_facing_up: Describe your work on the HackMD document for the project and tell the group! :tada:
+7. :recycle: Repeat!

+> The HackMD document is the easiest to forget, but please add something even if you think what you did was small -
+> we will use it in the group check-outs for each day and also in the reporting after the event so it's important for us :bow:

 # Schedule